commonhaus/commonhaus.github.io/README.md

 We welcome contributions from the community!
 If you wish to contribute to the website, please read our [Contribution Guidelines][contributions] for more information on how to get started.

-### Sections of the site are either generated or sourced from other locations.

-- `site/activity` pages are generated from PRs and other activity in other Commonhaus Foundation repositories.
-See
-- `site/foundation` is a github submodule; it is the source for bylaws, policies, and other governance documents.
-- `site/votes` contains generated vote results

 ## License

 This website's content (excluding generated content and content sourced in repositories with other licenses) is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/) or see the [LICENSE](LICENSE) file in this repository.